benchmarko/CPCBasic/README.md

-# CPCBasic - Run CPC BASIC in a Browser
+# CPCBasic Unchained - Run CPC BASIC in a Browser

 CPCBasic lets you run CPC BASIC programs in a browser.
 The supported BASIC style is known as Amstrad CPC 6128 Locomotive BASIC 1.1.
 BASIC programs are compiled to JavaScript which can be run in the browser.
 A library provides the functionality of the commands that are not directly available in JavaScript.